Creating a Spending Plan

 - There are tools that can really help.
 We offer a spending plan worksheet to help guide you.
-We also have a tool called eMoney Manager in online and mobile banking you can use if you prefer a more interactive experience.
+We also have financial health tools that are free to use and built into mobile and online banking if you prefer a more interactive experience.

 - Focus on the big areas first: food, utilities and shelter.
 Add any other expenses that you consider critical, including your mobile phone.